-WordPress provides an easy-to-use, powerful and flexible content management system application to publish information about your business online.
+WordPress provides an easy-to-use, powerful and flexible way to manage your content online.

-Publishing content regularly can help grow your business presence online faster.
-With WordPress, getting content published online is as easy as 1-2-3:
+Publishing content regularly can help drive more visitors to your site.
+Publishing your content online with WordPress is as easy as 1-2-3:

 - Think …

 After thinking about what you will write about, the next step is to simply get your content written, and then publish.
 With WordPress, this is very easy.

 In this 2-part step-by-step tutorial you are going to learn how to create a WordPress post.